MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

     }
 }
 ```

+### Styling an Action tile
+You can use the [Image property](properties/devenv-image-property.md) on a `action`control to change the look of the Action tile.
+The `Image` property supports several standard values that start with the text `Tile`, such as `TileNew` and `TileYellow`.
+These values change the Action's background color and icon as follows:

+-   Values that have the format `Tile[color]` will set the Action tile to use the circle icon and a background that is specified by `[color]`.
+For example, `TileBlue`will display a circle icon in a blue background.

+-   A value that have the format `Tile[picture]` will the Action tile an icon that that is specified by `[picture]` and a neutral background color.
+For example, `TileCamera` will display a camera icon on the neutral background.

+> [!NOTE]
+> If you use a value that not recognized, the Action tile will default to display circle icon on the neutral background.

 <!--
 ## Customizing a Cue
  This section contains information about how you can change the appearance of the Cues.